 The Kennel Club (England) and the United Kennel club have put the ball in our court.
 It is now up to all of us to persuade the American Kennel Club and the "Parent" Breed clubs that own the breed standards to modify them.

-See Health Deformities In Purebred Dogs- Part 3: in Video Theater as the Crufts Dog Show Secretary explains health goals and what is being accomplished, followed by a Ch.
-Bulldog owner who, going over his dog point-by-point, demonstrates the progress already achieved.
+Health Deformities In Purebred Dogs- Part 3: Watch VIDEO clips of AKC guests on the Today Show trying to explain horrid puppy mills.
+Then the Crufts Dog Show Secretary explains health goals and what is being accomplished in the U.K. and in the last video the owner of a English Ch.
+Bulldog owner goes over his dog point-by-point, demonstrating the progress already achieved.

-Also VIDEO of Crufts Dog Show (England's premier event) comments and examples of outstanding dogs and those with what most viewers will consider as defects and deformities.
+Also see VIDEO of Crufts Dog Show (England's premier event) examples of outstanding dogs and those with what most viewers may consider as defects and deformities.